⚠️

 4.2 — Derby-Specific Tender Pricing (Anchor Fixture Clauses)

 All tender models must include specific escalation clauses for the Kariakoo Derby, given its disproportionate commercial value.
-The Derby generates 20–30% of all active football bettors per match day — making it a premium-priced fixture within any data rights agreement.
+The Derby generates 20–30% of all active football bettors per match day.

 | Model | Derby-Specific Structure | TFF Income — Derby Season (Low) | TFF Income — Derby Season (High) | Per Match Equivalent |